wp-plugins/aspexi-facebook-like-box/readme.txt

 * Facebook page has to be published and available to all users (to avoid blank box)
 * always keep your Wordpress core up-to-date

+####About Aspexi####

+We are a team of Wordpress professionals keen to deliver highest quality websites, plugins and other development services.

 Translation included: English, Polish

 Proudly Developed in **London**, UK.